Elisa-Alvarez/LuxuryBeachHotel/README.md

 ### For Future Updates

-Css needs to be added to the rooms page and the individual rooms themselves.
  In latter versions the plan is to add GSAP (Green Socks Animation) to the home and rooms page as well as material UI styling to the Search Filter.

 *Major Updates*: For a future realse of the application would include a bookings page as well as checkout functionality.